Update: ‘Name,’ ‘Interior,’ and ‘Release date’ sections revised.

 Fewer hardware configurations

 The VW ID.2 SUV may come with fewer hardware configurations than a T-Cross.
-This would allow Volkswagen Group to manufacture it with fewer complexities.
+This would allow Volkswagen Group to manufacture it with lesser complexities.
 It may equip the electric SUV with features that customers can enable later, including connected vehicle tech, particularly useful for ride-sharing.

 Manufacturing